What Is Car Financing?

 Understanding how car financing works can be tricky, but don't worry, we can help!
 It’s actually an easy process once you know where to start and this article will help you understand how car financing works.

-Credit Union of Southern California (CU SoCal) is the fastest growing credit union in Southern California, offering up to 120% financing for new and used vehicles1, rates as low as 2.89% APR2, quick pre-approvals, no application or funding fees, a personal auto-buying concierge service, and more!
+Credit Union of Southern California (CU SoCal) is the fastest growing credit union in Southern California, offering up to 120% financing for new and used vehicles1, quick pre-approvals, no application or funding fees, a personal auto-buying concierge service, and more!

 Call CU SoCal at 866-287-6225 to schedule a no-obligation loan consultation, or apply online today!